top of page

 Presentations/Programming

-New Mothers In Crisis | Perinatal Mental Health & Insights for Suicide Prevention ~ with Heartland Perinatal Mood and Anxiety Disorders Consultants, and with Creve Coeur Counseling Associates
+New Mothers In Crisis | Perinatal Mental Health & Insights for Suicide Prevention ~ with Heartland Perinatal Mood and Anxiety Disorders Consultants, also with Creve Coeur Counseling Associates

-Missouri Mental Health Counselors Association Annual Conference (MMHCA) - 2018-21
+Missouri Mental Health Counselors Association Annual Confe

 Missouri Behavioral Health Council and Missouri Department of Mental Health - September Series